highchair/highchairdesign-com/now.md

 What’s a “Now” page?
 This is what I am currently up to, what is occupying my brain and life.
 This is not a blog, because this is specifically about me.
 This is what I would tell a friend I hadn’t seen in awhile if they asked me what was up.[^1]
 {:.archive__statement}

+## Hunkering during Fall

+This fall, the cold came quickly.
+The past few years have had summer ooze into fall with mild temperatures all the way into Halloween.
+Not so much this year.
+August was mild and September felt cooler than usual.

+My youngest and I have gone on a few bike rides along the path that follows the Blackstone River — known as the hardest working river in America, having powered the nexus of the Industrial Revolution.
+The leaves have been bright and colorful this year, and some generous rains have made the falls along the path almost dramatic.

+My oldest is a freshman in high school now.
+They also were accepted into the [<span class="abbr">RISD</span> Project Open Door](https://www.risdprojectopendoor.com/) program, known as P.O.D.
+They get a bus pass, <span class="abbr">RISD</span> I.D., studio space, and weekend classes with open studio time during the week.
+Last week, they visited the Nature Lab for the first time.
+What a cool program.
+I wish I had something like that when I was younger.
+My high school art classes didn’t advance as far as I needed.
+A few of us hit the limit pretty quickly and needed to find additional tutoring in order to prepare for college.

 ## Summer Skate Ramp

 I’ll be 50 years old this fall.
 My mid-life-crisis has developed into a drive to finally build myself — and my kids — a little skate ramp.
 Only 30 inches tall and 3 feet wide, I won’t (probably) hurt myself on it.
 And the kids can learn how to drop in.
 Summer is here.